 Now the only other thing you need is a working IDE to write emacs-elisp code.
 Fortunately Emacs comes with good support out of the box.
 On top of it I suggest …

-• to install the emacs lisp source code (run sudo apt install emacs26-el).
-With that you can use the normal code navigation M-./M-, to jump around in your code and also into the implementation of the elisp functions
+to jump around in your code and also into the implementation of the elisp functions - to use

-• to use flycheck to do on the fly code checking (but disable the checking the doc to get rid of the warning about the missing headers/footers)
+to do on the fly code checking (but disable the checking the doc to get rid of the warning about the missing headers/footers) - to use

-• to use yasnippet to get a couple of good snippets to save you some typing
+to get a couple of good snippets to save you some typing - to use

 Have fun and lisp long and prosper